lorainelab/integrated-genome-browser/README.txt

   igb_exe.jar

 'ant jar'
-  to compile the source and create independent jar files: igb.jar genoviz_sdk/genoviz.jar and genometry/genometry.jar
+  to compile the source and create independent jar files and bundle files

 'ant docs'
   to create javadocs documentation into the 'doc/api' folder.

 'ant clean'
   to remove compiled classes and documentation.

+'ant cbc'
+  to remove compiled bundle files

 The compiled code will be placed in the same directory structure as the java code, such that each *.class file will be placed near the corresponding *.java file.

-If you do not wish to use 'ant':
-Use any IDE to compile the java sources in these directories, in this order:
-1)  genoviz_sdk/src
-2)  genometry/src
-3)  genometryImpl/src
-4)  igb/src

 ----------------- RUNNING IGB -----------------------------